bmonews2018/bmonews/en-US/buyer/quotation_and_order.md

 ---
-name: Quotation and Order
+name: Quotation And Order
 ---

-## Quotation and Order
+## Quotation And Order

 ###  How do I check the Quotation received?